encode/httpcore/docs/index.md

 > *Do one thing, and do it well.*

-!!! warning
-    This documentation is a design document.
-The proposed package documented here does not currently exist.

 The HTTP Core package provides a minimal low-level HTTP client, which does one thing only.
 Sending HTTP requests.